delmic/odemis/doc/develop/backend-api.rst

 Emitters represent a hardware component whose main purpose is to generate energy which will interact (or not) with the sample.
 For example, an electron beam, a light...

 .. py:class:: Emitter()

-    .. py:attribute:: affects

-        *(RO, set of Components)* set of Detectors which can detect changes when the component is emitting.

     .. py:attribute:: shape